SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_query.rst

 Parameters
 ============
 The following parameters can be used when switching databases with the **DESCRIBE CLUSTER STATUS** command:

-**Comment** - *Parameter table must be based on the example when provided.
-The following table is just a space holder.*

 .. list-table::
    :widths: auto